-Providing critical infrastructure and services for millions of people, Oil & Gas companies and their employees use cloud services to flexibly, and easily address customer needs.
+Providing critical infrastructure and services for millions of people, Oil & Gas companies and their employees use cloud and web services to flexibly, and easily address customer needs.
 Many of your employees are out in the field and at job sites, accessing corporate data and resources through the cloud to do their jobs.
 And while the cloud has made it easy to collaborate with others and access relevant services, it also introduces many risks in the areas of sensitive data leakage and cloud threats.
 Added to that is required compliance from various compliance and regulatory entities like the Federal Energy Reliability Corporation (FERC).

-You need to understand activity-level usage of your cloud services in the context of FERC compliance as well as any other compliance regimens that you are subject to.
+You need to understand activity-level usage of your cloud services and websites in the context of FERC compliance as well as any other compliance regimens that you are subject to.
 To ensure compliant usage, you need to govern access, activities and data in your cloud services.

-It’s easy to share data with cloud services, but improper use can impact the security of payment card data as well as other sensitive information.
+It’s easy to share data with cloud and web services, but improper use can impact the security of payment card data as well as other sensitive information.
 It’s important for you to identify and protect the sensitive data stored in your cloud services and also control data being uploaded, downloaded, and shared.

 Learn how Netskope’s single policy engine can protect you data across SaaS, IaaS, and web, whether accessed from users on premises, mobile, or remote and from a browser, mobile app, or sync client.Learn more